-The following table summarizes as of June 30, 2021, on the same pro forma basis, the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by the existing owners and by the purchasers in this offering, based upon an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, and before deducting estimated underwriting discounts and commissions and offering expenses payable by us:
+The following table summarizes as of June 30, 2021, on the same pro forma basis, the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by the existing owners and by the purchasers in this offering, based upon the initial public offering price of \$11.00 per share, and before deducting estimated underwriting discounts and commissions and offering expenses payable by us:

-Shares of Co Stock Purcl Total Consideration verage ice Per Number Percent I Amount Percent !
-Share (in t thousands) Existing owners 116,590,141 92.1% \$ 307,157 71.9% \$ 2.63 Purchasers in this offering 10,000,000 7.9% 120,000 28.1% \$ 12.00 Total 126,590,141 100.0% \$ 427,157 100.0%
+Shares of Co Stock Purcl Total Consid eration Average Price Per Number Percent Amount Percent Share · (in thousands) Existing owners 116,590,141 92.1% \$ 308,657 73.7% \$ 2.65 Purchasers in this offering 10,000,000 7.9% 110,000 26.3% \$ 11.00 Total 126,590,141 100.0% \$ 418,657 100.0% purchasers in this offering would own approximately 9.0% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise in full their option to purchase additional shares of common stock, the pro forma as adjusted net tangible book deficit per share after this offering on such date would have been \$(0.03) per share, and the dilution in the pro forma as adjusted net tangible book value per share to the purchasers in this offering would have been \$11.03 per share.

 Except as otherwise indicated, the discussion and tables above assume no exercise of the underwriters' option to purchase additional shares of common stock from us.
-If the underwriters' option to purchase additional shares of common stock is exercised in full, our existing owners would own approximately 91.0% and the purchasers in this offering would own approximately 9.0% of the total number of shares of our common stock outstanding after this offering.
-If the underwriters exercise in full their option to purchase additional shares of common stock, the pro forma as adjusted net tangible book value per share after this offering on such date would have been \$0.06 per share, and the dilution in the pro forma as adjusted net tangible book value per share to the purchasers in this offering would have been \$11.94 per share.
+If the underwriters' option to purchase additional shares of common stock is exercised in full, our existing owners would own approximately 91.0% and the